queryluke/masseffect-5e/static/data/programs/quantum_displacer.md

 installation: true
 gel: 3
 ---
-Your omni-tool is equiped with a highly experimental quantum device.
+Your omni-tool is equipped with a highly experimental quantum device.
 You can spend a bonus action and 3 omni-gel to designate an open space within 60m, and instantly teleport there.

 You project one invisibly small molecule into that space, which is quantum entangled with a molecule in your armor.